-D. Leverage General Fund revenues by exploring resource development opportunities, grants and other sources of revenue, particularly from private foundations, state and federal government agencies, to address gaps in the City’s infrastructure.
+C. Leverage General Fund revenues by exploring resource development opportunities, grants and other sources of revenue, particularly from private foundations, state and federal government agencies, to address gaps in the City’s infrastructure.

-E. Continue to develop the City’s backbone infrastructure pursuant to the priorities identified in the City’s infrastructure systems plans.
+D. Develop the City’s backbone infrastructure pursuant to the priorities identified in the City’s infrastructure systems plans.

-G. Collaborate with ODOT in planning and design for the South US Highway 97 improvement project.
+F. Collaborate with ODOT in planning and design for the South US Highway 97 improvement project.

 4. ECONOMIC DEVELOPMENT

 Develop and maintain an environment that promotes and supports a strong, healthy and diverse economic base.

 A. Help existing businesses within the City grow and thrive.